NSharick/classification-project/readme.md

 # Classifcation Project

 ### Project Description:
-- The purpose of this project is to find drivers of churn for Telco customers
+- Goal 1: find drivers of churn for Telco customers

+- Goal 2: build a machine learning model that accurately predicts customer churn

-- The project will include data acquisition, data cleaning / wrangling, data exploration, machine learning modeling for predicting customer churn, and predictions of cstomer churn based on the current telco dataset
+- The project will include data acquisition, data cleaning / wrangling, data exploration, machine learning modeling for predicting customer churn, and predictions of customer churn based on the current telco dataset

-- The project wil conclude with a final report that summarizes the project's findings and includes the code necessary to replicate the findings
+- The project wil conclude with a final report that summarizes the project's findings and includes the code necessary to replicate the findings and a .csv file with predictions of churn based on the best performing model

+-